 6.20.1 Applicability to language

+The vulnerabilities as described in ISO/IEC 24772-1 subclause 6.20 apply to Python.

 Python has the concept of namespaces which are simply the places where names exist in memory.
 Namespaces are associated with functions, classes, and modules.
 When a name is created (that is, when it is first assigned a value), it is associated (that is, bound) to the namespace associated with the location where the assignment statement is made (for example, in a function definition).
 The association of a variable to a specific namespace is elemental to how scoping is defined in Python.

 Scoping allows for the definition of more than one variable with the same name to reference different objects.
 For example: